Đàm Vĩnh Hưng: Attack in America (2010)

-18 July 2010, he was attacked by Lý Tống while performing at Santa Clara Conference Center, California, USA.
-Afterward, middle aged and elder audiences didn't approve his appearance at the music show, there were protests and many plans put out to pressure the organizers to cancel any show that Dam Ving Hung involved.
+On July 18, 2010, he was attacked by Lý Tống while performing at Santa Clara Conference Center in Santa Clara, California, USA.
+Middle-aged and older individuals didn't approve of his appearance at the music show and there were protests.
+There were plans put out to pressure the organizers to cancel any show with Dam Vinh Hung involved.

-According to Mercurynews, many supported Lý Tống, even local politicians, demanded to release him immediately.
+According to the Mercury News, many supported Lý Tống, including local politicians and demanded his immediate release.
 Lý Buồi hoped that the jury wouldn't accuse him of having violent intention, based on his excuse as he "protected Vietnamese community from the representative of the Communist regime".
-However, he was still accused of being guilty and had to serve 6 months in jail and another 3 years under control.
+However, he was still found guilty and had to serve 6 months in jail and another 3 years under control.

-The incident which Dam Vinh Hung was heavily protested by Vietnamese Community in the US due to they viewed him as someone who propagandizes the Government of Vietnam.
-He was previously honored by the Government of Vietnam for performing multiple political songs while waving Vietnam national flag which happened to be hated by American-Vietnamese.
-Moreover, his statement for Lý Buồi as "I'm willing to forgive" was considered to be provocative.
+The incident was heavily protested by Vietnamese Community in the US due to viewing Đàm Vĩnh Hưng as someone who propagandizes the Government of Vietnam.
+He was previously honored by the Government of Vietnam for performing multiple political songs while waving Vietnam's national flag which Vietnamese-Americans bristle at.
+Moreover, his comment to Lý Buồi, "I'm willing to forgive" was considered provocative.

 Feud with Thanh Lam

 Singer Thanh Lam negatively commented on how Dam Vinh Hung and Ho Ngoc Ha were the judges of The Voice Vietnam 2012: "While watching The Voice, I was surprised and couldn't imagine myself that Dam Vinh Hung, Ho Ngoc Ha would be the judge, what are they going to teach the contestants though?".
-On 21 August 2012, he declared: "I'm not fake, neither pretending nor keeping silence on the matter.
+On 21 August 2012, he declared that: "I'm not fake, neither pretending nor keeping silence on the matter.
 If you know how important your image is then everyone else does.
 Please end this relationship immediately.
 Stop meeting each other from now on".
 Thanh Lam and Dam Vinh Hung later due to conflicts had been avoiding each other ever since although they perform on the same stage.
 Previously, he had often stated that Thanh Lam was his idol.